hltdi/HornMorpho/README5.0.md

-# HornMorpho,version 5.1
+# HornMorpho,version 5.0
-#### 2024.6.5
+#### 2024.5.27

-## Changes since version 5.0

-- Starting in HornMorpho 5.1, the data for particular languages is not included in the distribution.
-Once you have installed HM, you will need to download the data from the language(s) you want to work with.
-See the [Installation](#install) section below.

-- Version 5.1 adds Afaan Oromoo and Tigre to the languages included.

-## Introduction

 ***HornMorpho*** (HM) is a Python program that performs morphological analysis and generation in various languages of the Horn of Africa.
-The languages supported in Version 5.1 are Amharic, Afaan Oromoo, Tigrinya, and Tigre.
+The languages supported in Version 5.0 are Amharic and Tigrinya.
-All examples within this document are Amharic; future versions will include examples from the other languages.
+All examples within this document are Amharic; future versions will include Tigrinya examples as well.

 If your application can benefit from explicit linguistic information about the structure and grammatical properties of words in these languages, then you may want to use HM.
 HM can tell you, for example, that the verb የማይደረገው is negative, that the noun አባቴን is the object of some verb, that the lemma (basic form) of the verb እንደሚመኟቸው is ተመኘ, that is, that this verb has something to do with 'longing'.